Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Chinese 315: Gender in Chinese Literature

-Chinese 316: Asian Urbanization/Cinema
+Chinese 316: Asian Urbanization through Cinema

 Chinese 318: Taste, Culture and Power: Asia and Global Foodways